Dasharo/docs/docs/projects/trenchboot-aem.md

 high-quality firmware releases each month and providing technical support on PC Engines and OPNSense forums.
 3mdeb embedded systems developers are experienced engineers accustomed to operating systems development.
-Our developers have contributed to the [fwupd support for Qubes OS][8].
+Our developers have contributed to the [fwupd support for Qubes OS][qubes_fwupd].
 3mdeb is also regularly co-organizing mini-conference events with Qubes OS maintainer Marek Marczykowski-Górecki, where various topics related to Qubes OS security are discussed.
 Among them, the Anti Evil Maid was frequently presented by 3mdeb
 engineers: